- About Us

 Microsoft Powerpoint's OfficeMix (PC users only)

 PC users can install Microsoft’s free plugin for PowerPoint called OfficeMix.
 Once installed, OfficeMix provides screencasting capabilities directly within PowerPoint.
-For more on the use of OfficeMix, consult TEE’s Screen Lessons 101 [link] course.
+Unlike other screencasting software programs, the user can take advantage of inking capabilities with a mouse or touchscreen and lay down audio tracks which are all stored directly within the PowerPoint file.

 Resources & Support